 However, in the interview portion of his entrance assessment, Philip stood out, scoring 380 out of 400 marks.

 Graduating as the best cadet in his class from Dartmouth's Royal Naval College, Philip was appointed a midshipman in January 1940.

 The young officer spent two months on the battleship HMS Ramillies, before being transferred for brief spells on HMS Kent and HMS Shropshire.

-"We lived in fairy spartan conditions," said the Duke of Edinburgh recalling his time on Ramillies, in the 1995 interview.
+"We lived in fairly spartan conditions," said Prince Philip, recalling his time on Ramillies, in the 1995 interview.

 "There was no air conditioning and we had a bathroom and just a space where we kept sea chests with our kit in it.

 "It was so hot down there, we didn't sleep down there, we had camp beds on the upper deck."